-The NSW Audit Office has directed Council to recognise a range of vehicles used by the Rural Fire Service as Council assets.
-The impact of recognising these assets is an increase of \$8.6M to Property, Plant and Equipment assets within the Statement of Financial Position.
+The Council did not previously recognise a range of vehicles and firefighting equipment associated with the Rural Fire Service as Council assets.
+The impact of recognising these assets is a net increase of \$8.6million to Property, Plant and Equipment within the Statement of Financial Position.